 - redesigning and automating processes to take advantage of digital methodologies and opportunities afforded by newer cloud based, configurable application technologies.
-By streamlining end to end processes and by automating, significant FTE reduction is possible, together with better personalisation, improved process quality and reduced elapsed time. - This is normally combined with a concerted channel shift with a phased plan for channel closure.
-This involves development of the web channel, self-serve and assisted self-serve through web chat and/or AI chat bots and requires an active and ongoing nudge or "push" programme to encourage customers to the automated channels, then closing the more expensive channels. - If this is ambitious enough i.e. a high % of processes available are totally automated, then a redesign of the council business operating model is possible. - Redesign is supported by use of Information including Big Data for process reassessment and continuous or step improvement.
-Council applications of Big Data are often linked to Geographical Information Systems (GIS) or open data and provide opportunities to link services, customers and locational information to optimise decision making.
+By streamlining end to end processes and by automating, significant resource reduction is possible, together with better personalisation, improved process quality and reduced elapsed time. - This is normally combined with a concerted channel shift with a phased plan for channel closure for selected services.
+This involves development of the web channel, self-serve and assisted self-serve through web chat and/or Al chat bots and requires an active and ongoing programme to encourage customers to the automated channels, then reassessing the more expensive channels. - With this approach we can provide a better service for less resource, to free up staff to help those who need it most and to provide resource to support more complex service needs - If this is approach can be implemented and a high % of processes available are totally automated, then a redesign of the council business operating model is possible. - Technology and data, gathered with users consent, can be used to personalise and improve accessibility and service provision.
+For example information about user preferences can be used to format the layout of pages and content and also advise us on the best method of correspondence to use - Redesign is supported by use of Information including Big Data for process reassessment and continuous or step improvement.
+Council applications of Big Data are often linked to Geographical Information Systems (GIS) or open data and provide opportunities to link services, customers and locational information to optimise decision making and support provision. - Digital Business disruption is where new technologies are used to significantly reduce the role of the council to a facilitator.
+These initiatives are more challenging to introduce but can have significant benefit attached.

-- Digital Business disruption is where new technologies are used to significantly reduce the role of the council to a facilitator.
-These initiatives are more challenging to introduce but have significant business benefit attached.
-Examples of digital business disruptive models in the council context include directly connecting 'citizen need' e.g. home care with 'provider capability' e.g. individual home care providers, with nominal overhead.
-Another example is home to school transport where the council provides a digital platform to connect parents with transport providers and thereafter takes a significantly reduced role. - Internet of Things (IOT) in combination with data analysis systems have proved most beneficial in the areas of Healthcare and predictive maintenance with fast growing application to enable Smart Places
+Examples of digital business disruptive models in the council context include directly connecting 'citizen need' e.g. home care with 'provider capability', individual home care providers, with nominal overhead.
+Another example is home to school transport where the council provides a digital platform to connect parents with transport providers and thereafter takes a significantly reduced role. - Internet of Things (IOT) in combination with data analysis systems have proved most beneficial in the areas of Healthcare and predictive maintenance with fast growing application to enable Smart Places.
+The user experience and interface is critical to the success and adoption of the device or service and to benefits realisation.
+Application of IOT to improve access and delivery of services will be investigated as part of the work plan.